Evergreen, Ground covers, Shrubs

 Spreading, slowly mounding growth to 1 1/2–2 1/2 ft. tall and 5–15 ft. wide.
 Glossy, oval, 2-in., bright green leaves.
 Light blue 1-in. flower clusters.
 Sometimes suffers winter damage in Zones 5–7, 14.
 This is a favorite of browsing deer.Ceanothus thyrsiflorus

 Glossy green leaves to 2 in.
 Light to dark blue, 3-in. spikelike clusters.
 One of the largest (to 20 ft. tall, 30 ft. wide) and hardiest ceanothus.
 Does well with only occasional deep irrigation in summer.Ceanothus velutinus

 From western North America.
-Grows 3–8 ft. tall and wide, Glossy, aromatic leaves 3 in. long.
-White flowers come late in the season.–Useful in native plantings in cold– climates.
+Grows to 3–8 ft. tall and wide.
+Glossy, aromatic leaves to 3 in. long.
+White flowers come late in the season.
+Useful in native plantings in cold climates.